sp1thas/dropboxignore/README.md

 ## How to contribute

-If you wish to contribute, read [docs/contributing.md](docs/contributing.md) guide for further details.
+If you want to contribute, read [docs/contributing.md](docs/contributing.md) guide for further details.

 ---